hasan-umanitoba/hasan-umanitoba.github.io/index.md

 #### Techstorf | Personal, 2019
 * User-friendly Tech jobs searching android application.
 Written with Java using Android Studio, SQLite Database, and Hacker News API.

+---

+## Extracurricular
+#### Member - UMSU Budget Committee
+* Allocated $20,000 to support mental health and recreational initiatives on campus.

+#### CSSA Programming Contest
+* Competed locally at the University of Manitoba.